 Digital identity is the foundation of the way that we express information about ourselves online to facilitate data sharing and communication between different parties.
 Many different technologies are used in the context of digital identity solutions, including an emerging set of technologies known as decentralized identity.

-Decentralized identity is a technology that uses cryptography to allow individuals to create and control their own unique identifiers.
-They can use these identifiers to obtain Verifiable Credentials from trusted organisations and, subsequently, present elements of these credentials as proof of claims about themselves.
+Decentralized identity uses cryptography to allow individuals to create and control their own unique identifiers.
+They can use these identifiers to obtain Verifiable Credentials from trusted organizations and, subsequently, present elements of these credentials as proof of claims about themselves.
 In this model, the individual takes ownership of their own identity and need not cede control to centralized service providers or companies.